Thabish-Kader/langchain_NodeJS_CSvs/readme.md

-# Langchanin in Node JS
+# Langchain + Node JS

+A basic repo for useing langchain in node JS